makecent/luchongkai.io/index.md

 ## Welcome to chongkai.site

-I am a PhD student at the Hong Kong Polytechnic University.
-My research interests are in computer vision and deep learning.
+I am currently a postdoc researcher of Otolaryngology Department, Eye & ENT Hospital of Fudan University.
+My research interests are in artifical intelligence.

 This is my personal website, which covers my [collections] (https://chongkai.site/docs/collections/), [posts] (https://chongkai.site/docs/posts/), and other interesting things.